Nike Davies-Okundaye: Career

-Davies-Okundaye strives to improve lives of disadvantaged women in Nigeria through art.
+Okundaye strives to improve lives of disadvantaged women in Nigeria through art.
 She teaches the unique techniques of indigo cloth-dyeing (Adire) to rural women at her workshop in south-west Nigeria.
 She hopes to revive the centuries-old tradition and the lives of these women.
 Adire – that which is tied and dyed – is native to the Southwest region of Nigeria.
 The freehand dyeing is sometimes known as "Adire Eleko".
 "Adire" refers to indigo dye, and "Eleko" refers to the boiled cassava, lime, and alum-resist technique used to create patterns.
 There is a strong tendency to keep dyeing recipes and methods secret from inquisitive outsiders.
-Davies-Okundaye chooses to continuously reference adire patterns in her artwork because adire is a women's art, and was taught to her by her mother.
-Adire pattern motifs were traditionally handed down from mother to daughter, and the designs themselves virtually have not changed in form over time.
+Okundaye chooses to continuously reference adire patterns in her artwork because adire is a women's art and was taught to her by her mother.
+Adire pattern motifs were traditionally passed down from mother to daughter, and the designs themselves have virtually not changed in form over time.

-Davies-Okundaye was featured on CNN International's African Voices, which features Africa's most engaging personalities, exploring their lives and passions.
+Okundaye was featured on CNN International's African Voices, which features Africa's most engaging personalities, exploring their lives and passions.
 Her painting is permanently displayed at the Smithsonian Museum as of 2012, and her work is also part of the collection of the Gallery of African Art and the British Library in London and at Johfrim Art and Design Studio.
 She holds the chieftaincy titles of the Yeye Oba of Ogidi-Ijumu and the Yeye Tasase of Oshogbo.

-Davies-Okundaye was included in the 2019 show I Am… Contemporary Women Artists of Africa at the Smithsonian's National Museum of African Art in Washington, D C. In April of the same year, she was conferred with an Honorary Doctorate by Rhodes University during its annual graduation ceremonies.
+Okundaye was included in the 2019 show I Am… Contemporary Women Artists of Africa at the Smithsonian's National Museum of African Art in Washington, D C. In April of the same year, she was conferred with an honorary doctorate by Rhodes University during its annual graduation ceremonies.

 Personal life

-Nike Davies Okundaye is mother to two sons and four daughters.
-She was formerly married to fellow Nigerian artist prince Twins Seven Seven, of late memories, but that marriage ended in divorce.
-Her children from that marriage are son Olabayo Olaniyi, College of Santa Fe graduate, is also an artist.
-Her second son Foluso Olaniyi, and her firat daughter Oluwaseyi Awoyomi, a multifaceted artist.
-She later married David John Davies, and had her daughters Caroline and Allyson.
-Her current marriage is to Nigerian Ex Police commissioner, Reuben Okundaye, father to her last child Amen Okundaye.
-Davies-Okundaye has more than 150 students in Europe and America.
-She is also a philanthropist.